Villa De Leyva

 Archaeological Park of Monquira “El Infiernito”

-This archaeological site where the Ancient Muisca Observatory, Tumba Dolmenica and Monolitos Falicos located is worth visiting.
+This archaeological site where the Ancient Muisca Observatory, Tumba Dolmenica and Monolitos Falicos were worth visiting.
 In the sixteenth century when the Spaniards arrived in Boyacá and found out about this site, the Catholic’s conquerer considered this a diabolical place and named it as “El Infiernito” (The Little Hell), and fear caused the inhabitants to isolate the area which ironically contributed to the conservation of this place.

 The most unusual sight here is the monoliths sculpted in a phallic form, about forty of them scattered on the area of 1.5 hectares believed to be 2,200 years old.